fsantanna-uerj/serrapilheira/Submissao/final.md

 # Career Impact

-The Serrapilheira grant was a key condition to be accepted on the graduate school of my University last year.
+The Serrapilheira grant was a key condition for me to be accepted on the graduate school of my University last year.
 Being part of a graduate school opens new opportunities for collaborations with students and colleagues.
-In the second semester, I started to advise a student which is already reaching a level of maturity to contribute effectively this year.
+In the second semester, I started to advise a master student which is already reaching a level of maturity to contribute effectively this year.

-The grant also allowed me to take two international trips to attend the two top conferences of my field of programming languages (PLDI & SPLASH).
+The grant also allowed me to take two international trips to attend the top conferences of my field of programming languages (PLDI & SPLASH).
-It is important to notice that for the international programming languages community the top conferences have much more prestige than journals, an aspect that is neglected by the Brazilian "one-size-fits-all" evaluation policy for researchers (which reduces resources for traveling).
+It is important to notice that for the international programming languages community, top conferences have much more prestige than journals, an aspect that is neglected by the Brazilian "one-size-fits-all" evaluation policy for researchers.
 In the two conferences, I was able to present three papers on satellite workshops.
 I was also the program chair of the workshop on "Reactive and Event-Based